 Jack turned his thoughts back to his delayed vacation and the time he was missing out on with Sam.
 He doubted that he had been unconscious long enough to go too far, but he dreaded the thought of having to delay even longer just to get back to her.
 No doubt this mess would take at least several hours to clean up.
 Providing local law enforcement could be persuaded to work quickly.

 "You didn't happen to see my rental on the way in, did you?"
 Jack asked.
-He hoped that if the criminals were stupid enough to leave him a cell phone and his gun that they were dumb enough to drive his rented Jeep to their 'lair.'
+He hoped that if the criminals were stupid enough to leave him with his knife, gun, and cell phone, that they were dumb enough to drive his rented Jeep to their 'lair.'
 Stupid is as stupid does.

 Jack turned a friendly grin on Dixon, "You know, Dave.
 One of these days, I'll have to see you promoted out of the field so you can spend more 'quality' time with that brood of yours."